 - Please visit the "Sponsors" page to connect with the businesses who

-are so graciously working with us; and to learn how to become a part
+so graciously work with us; and to learn how to become a part

 of the project.
-Monetary Donations are accepted here.
+Monetary Donations are also accepted here.

 - "Resources / Contact Us" is another list with links to outside resources you may find helpful; plus it is the page with the contact information for the Farm and Green Building Project.